 Over the last decade, much has been done to better align IT organization strategies with the parent company’s business strategies, and the delivered IT services and support to business needs and expectations.
 And, while this can be considered better “business alignment,” this term shouldn’t be viewed as IT serving a separate entity – because the IT organization is part of the business.

 So how well do ITSM professionals know their business and its needs and expectations?
+Here are some related ITSM statistics.

 In terms of overall business knowledge, the majority of ITSM professionals are happy that they know enough about their business’s products and services, markets, and customers – with only 29% stating that they need to know more (see Figure 1).
 This is of course a self-assessment, but the business viewpoint would require a separate survey of non-IT personnel.